telefonicaid/iotagent-node-lib/doc/api.md

 ## Multientity support

-The IOTA is able to persists measures comming from a single device to more than one entity, declaring the target entities through the Configuration or Device provisioning APIs.
+The IOTA is able to persists measures coming from a single device to more than one entity, declaring the target entities through the config group or device provision APIs.

 ```json
 {